 Tier 5 - Healing bonus

 Divine Insight grants your Greater Heal and Prayer of Healing a 40% to make your next Prayer of Mending have no cooldown and jump instantly.
-Not an all too amazing talent if I'm honest.
+A good talent for mixed group healing, especially if you use PoH a lot.

 Power Infusion is an all time winner spell, but is now limited to the priest only.
-This talent also saves your mana, which is great during these hard times.
+This talent also saves your mana and acts as a small cooldown.

 Twist of Fate is very situational, and can be heavily abused on some fights with high, spiky damage, however on fights where targets rarely dip below 20%, this is a bit of a waste.
 It's definitely not a good talent on all fights.

-Tier 6 - The Epic Spell of Awesome...ness?
+Tier 6 - The Epic Spell That Does Something Awesome

 Cascade shares with its fellow sixth tier brothers the ability to both damage and heal (though not at the same time).
 Currently it's the prefered talent for raiders, and will likely be so too in the future too on many occasions.
 In short, it bounces healing around the raid a couple times, prefering far away targets and heal them for more the further away they are.
 In addtion to this, Cascade bounces actually refresh the duration on Renew, granted you're in Serenity stance.